 Urkel's parents decide to leave him home alone for Christmas.
 The Winslows decide to extend some holiday spirit and invite their nerdy neighbor over on Christmas Eve.
 Everyone's shocked to learn Urkel still believes in Santa Claus, but who was it that delivered that Freddy Teddy that Richie's been wanting?

 Carl drags Eddie along on an ice fishing trip to Lake Wannamuck.
 Tempers are already on thin ice between the two Winslow men, and their patience grows even shorter when Urkel shows up (and promptly becomes an ace at fishing).
-But the nerd saves the day when Carl falls through the ice, making a shaken Eddie realize that he easily might no longer have had a father to argue with had things turned out differently.
+But he saves the day when Carl falls through the ice, making a shaken Eddie realize that he easily might no longer have had a father to argue with had things turned out differently.
 Meanwhile, Judy is upset that Richie is being lavished with attention.

 What promises to be an ugly father-son feud escalates into a huge quarrel over house rules between Carl and Eddie.
 When Carl threatens to ground Eddie, the younger Winslow decides he doesn't have to take any more and plans to move out.
 Harriette decides to mediate the feud and settle both of them down before something really bad happens.